-In our first blogpost about MITRE’s ATT&CK™ framework, we explained what it exactly is and how it contributes to cybersecurity.
-In our second blogpost, we dove deeper into the various features.
-In this blogpost, the third and final one in this series, we will discuss the future of MITRE’s ATT&CK™ framework as we see it.
+In our first blog post about the MITRE ATT&CK framework, we explained what it is and how it contributes to cybersecurity.
+In our second post about MITRE ATT&CK, we dove deeper into its features.
+In this third and final post, we discuss the future of the MITRE ATT&CK™ framework as we see it.

-To recap: ATT&CK™ is a MITRE-developed, globally-accessible knowledge base of cyberattack strategies and techniques that have been detected and reported.
-This knowledge base is freely accessible for any organization, to benefit from and to contribute to.
+To recap: ATT&CK framework is a MITRE-developed, globally-accessible knowledge base of cyberattack strategies and techniques that have been detected and reported.
+This knowledge base is freely accessible for any organization, to benefit from and contribute to.
 But also, researchers can add their own ideas and experiences, making the platform even stronger for fending off the growing cybercrime wave.

-MITRE is constantly improving its ATT&CK™ framework to turn it into a one-stop knowledge base across multiple platforms and all phases of the crimeware and cyberattack lifecycle.
-This means that also the PRE-ATT&CK phase is covered in technical detail in MITRE’s Enterprise ATT&CK™ section.
+MITRE is constantly improving its ATT&CK framework to turn it into a one-stop knowledge base across multiple platforms and all phases of the crimeware and cyberattack lifecycle.
+This means that also the PRE-ATT&CK phase is covered in technical detail in MITRE’s Enterprise ATT&CK section.

-MITRE’s ATT&CK™ has already been utilized by organizations and vendors and we at Cymulate predict that it will soon become an internationally recognized industry standard.
+MITRE ATT&CK framework has already been utilized by organizations and vendors, and we at Cymulate predict that it will soon become an internationally recognized industry standard.

-For a full overview of MITRE’S ATT&CK™ Ma&trix, click here.
+For a full overview of MITRE’S ATT&CK Matrix, click here.

 To learn more about Cymulate’s BAS platform, click here.